vladmirfox/pokeemerald-expansion/docs/STYLEGUIDE.md

     },
 ```
 ## Data Type Sizes
-When a variable number is used, the data type should generally `u32`.
+When a variable number is used, the data type should generally `u32` (unsigned) or `s32` (signed).
 There are a few exceptions to this rule, such as:
 * Values stored in the saveblock should use the smallest data type possible.
 * `EWRAM` variables should use the smallest data type possible.
 * Global variables / global struct members use the smallest data type possible.